Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 Yes, enzyme cleaners can help solve the problem of a pet being attracted to the same spot where they peed before.

-This is especially helpful in training puppies and dogs who don’t quite have the hang of using the potty outdoors.
+This is especially helpful in training puppies who don’t quite have the hang of using the potty outdoors.

 They can be tempted to pee inside if they can still smell leftovers from a recent accident.